OliverWilen/DD2597/README.md

 The data leak attack and guide is on the branch sebvei_extend_attack.

 ## Data Overwrite Attack
-The data leak attack and guide is on the branch marcoTest.
+The data leak attack and guide is on the branch overwrite_kernel_attack.